assemblysoft/AssemblySoft.DevOps/README.md

 # AssemblySoft.DevOps
 software DEVelopment and software OPerationS  library which includes a task runner capable of managing configurable light weight tasks

+### Goal
-Simple DevOps library which enables independent development of tasks
+Simple DevOps library which enables independent development of tasks on prem

 ### Task